snowyu/node-abstract-nosql/README.md

 ## Changes(diference from abstract-leveldown)

-+ !TODO: Add the stream ability
++ Add the stream ability
+  * this feature has moved to [nosql-stream](https://snowyu/nosql-stream) package.
 + Add the AbstractError and error code supports.
 * DB constructor allows no location.
 * Add IteratorClass supports.